1. To access the Checklist Creation area, click on "Manage Checklists" in the top-right menu.

 There are 3 different checklists that can be created:

 5. After clicking Create New Checklist, a pop-up box appears.
-A name will have to first be created and a box needs to be checked if the checklist is going to be point based.
-If it is not point based, but a list of items to be marked done, do not check the box.
+Type in the checklist name and choose your format.
 Click on the green Create button when ready.
 Points cannot be assigned to PM lists.

 7. When selecting the Engineering department, the checklist will automatically convert to a PM list instead of creating the standard checklist.
 An example of what the PM list looks like appears below.
 The main difference is the Damaged, Repaired, and Tested options.
 After an item has been "Tested", 1 point is awarded for the completion.